-If your daughter needs help dealing with social issues common to the college student, MBC’s Residence Life community has skilled student leaders who serve as Resident Assistants and Assistant Community Coordinators, trained to provide information and resources, conflict mediation, peer counseling, and emergency assistance.
+If your daughter needs help dealing with social issues common to the college student, MBC’s Residence Life community has skilled student leaders who serve as Resident Assistants and Area Directors, trained to provide information and resources, conflict mediation, peer counseling, and emergency assistance.

 Some students will inevitably become homesick.
 They will want to pack up and come home.
 The Student Activities section of the website lists many opportunities to join student clubs and organizations.
 Being active in the college community is a sure way to transform a new place into a new home.
 So when that homesick call comes, encourage your daughter to get involved.

 College offers many opportunities — higher learning, career development, community awareness and participation — but most importantly, it teaches our daughters to self-advocate and solve their own problems.
 As they become Boldly Baldwin women, we can sigh and turn off our whirling helicopters.